 The Bishop, his Majesty's Spiritual Advisory

-The place of the bishops at the beginning of the game is immediate to the left and to the right of King and Queen.
-This is no coincidence; the role of the bishop has always been that of an advisor or counselor of some sort, so his natural place is close to the throne.
+The place of the bishops at the beginning of the chess game is immediate to the left and to the right of King and Queen.
+This is no coincidence; the role of the bishop has always been that of an adviser or counsellor of some sort, so his natural place is close to the throne.